Abundance (Klein and Thompson book): Reception

-The "abundance movement"

-A political movement oriented around the themes in Abundance began to emerge in 2024.
-The movement aims to reduce what it sees as regulatory obstacles to its growth targets in the areas of affordable housing, improved healthcare for the middle class, and improved public works and public infrastructure.
-The movement includes conferences and policy workshops, and seeks to gain traction among lawmakers, activists, and political candidates.
+Advocacy

+The funding coalition and ecosystem promoting abundance as a movement predates the book by over a decade.
+Open Philanthropy has promoted and funded workshops, conferences, and materials related to the themes of the book since 2015.
+The Abundance Conference, sponsored by Arnold Ventures, Open Philanthropy, and Stand Together, began in 2024.
+Collectively, these organizations have spent over $120M promoting the themes and ideas of the book via conferences, think tanks, and grants.

+In June 2025, California governor Gavin Newsom referenced the book and its thesis when he signed two bills that he had pushed through the legislative process to roll back California's landmark environmental law, the California Environmental Quality Act, in order to reduce bureaucratic obstacles to the creation of new housing.

-One key event in the movement was an Abundance Summit in Washington, DC on September 4-5, 2025.
-Klein delivered the keynote address at this event, and his co-author Thompson moderated a panel on clean energy infrastructure.
-Klein also addressed the Urban Institute’s 2025 Housing Policy Conference on themes from the book.
+Klein delivered the keynote address at the Abundance Summit in 2025, and his co-author Thompson moderated a panel on clean energy infrastructure.
+Klein also addressed the Urban Institute's 2025 Housing Policy Conference on themes from the book.
 Regional gatherings have also occurred, including a California Abundance Forum in San Francisco, which focused on housing affordability and transit development.

 An "Abundance Elected Network" launched in September 2025, with initial involvement from 120 lawmakers.
 Some conferences and workshops in the movement are organized by a group called the "Abundance Network", which was founded by Misha Chellam and Zack Rosen.

-In Australia Abundance has been influential amongst the cabinet with Jim Chalmers calling the book 'an absolute ripper' and claiming it is doing the rounds amongst his Labor party colleagues.